Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 MPI 3.1 is almost completely supported, with two exceptions.
 Dynamic process management is not supported (and a problem anyway on systems with batch schedulers), and when using CCE `MPI_LONG_DOUBLE` and `MPI_C_LONG_DOUBLE_COMPLEX` are also not supported.
+The MPI standard is currently at version 4.1 however, but the 4.X extensions are not supported by Cray MPICH.

 The Cray MPI library does not support the `mpirun` or `mpiexec` commands, which is in fact allowed by the standard which only requires a process starter and suggest `mpirun` or `mpiexec`